dasta400/dzOS/README.md

 The OS consists of three parts:

 * The **BIOS**, that provides functions for controlling the hardware.
-* The **Kernel**, which provides general functions for everything that is not hardware dependent.
+* The **Kernel**, that provides general functions for everything that is not hardware dependent.
 * The **Command-Line Interface (CLI)**, that provides commands for the user to talk to the Kernel and BIOS.

 The Kernel and the CLI are hardware independent and will work on any Z80 based computer.
 Therefore, by adapting the BIOS code, **dzOS can easily be ported to other Z80 systems**.